-At the start of each Writing Oasis session, students share their writing goals with a group of peers and then write for a predetermined amount of time.
-At the end of the session, participants discuss progress and plan next steps.
+At the start of each Writing Oasis session, students share their writing goals with a group of peers, and then write for a predetermined amount of time—generally two hours.
+At the end of the session, group members discuss their progress and plan their next steps.
 They might also ask questions of their peers and brainstorm strategies.

 How Can the Writing Oasis Help?

 Writing a dissertation, or, on a smaller scale, a research article, presents a number of challenges that we hope to identify, and begin to overcome, during the writing sessions:

 - Where do I begin?